 AGENTS.md architecture

-AGENTS.md has no complex architecture.
+AGENTS.md is a simple Markdown file without dependencies or schema requirements.
 It is a lightweight convention; simply a Markdown file placed in the project to document clear instructions.
-There is no special schema or tooling required.
+No special schema or tooling is required.

 - In larger projects or monorepos, agents use the nearest AGENTS.md file to the code they are working on.
 Local files override the root-level file, so instructions remain relevant to that part of the project.